carpentries-incubator/julia-novice/_episodes/08-packages.md

 Melissa thinks next time she will start with a package right away.

-Browsing the packages she found [PkgTemplates.jl](https://invenia.github.io/PkgTemplates.jl/stable/) which makes setting up the typical folder structure very easy.
+Browsing the packages she found [PkgTemplates.jl](https://invenia.github.io/PkgTemplates.jl/stable/) and [PkgSkeleton.jl](https://github.com/tpapp/PkgSkeleton.jl) which makes setting up the typical folder structure very easy.

 > ## Create your own package
-> Start a new package with `PkgTemplates.generate`.
+> Look at the documentation of the package creation helper packages and create a new package using `generate`.
 {: .challenge}

 {% include links.md %}